-When it comes to getting to Iraqi Kurdistan, you have two main options: either by land or by air:
+When it comes to getting to Iraqi Kurdistan, you have two options.

-Kurdistan has two international airports: Erbil and Sulaymaniyah, but you’ll find more flights going into Erbil.
+Kurdistan has two international airports: Erbil and Sulaymaniyah.
+However, you’ll find more flights going into Erbil.
 Flights seem to be cheaper to Erbil as well.
-You can check Turkish Airlines (via Istanbul) and Emirates (via Dubai) often have excellent deals.

-There are two options for you when it comes to entering Kurdistan overland.
-You can either enter from Iran or from Turkey.
-The Iranian side is usually very easy and straightforward, but from the Turkish side, authorities may give you some issues.
+When it comes to entering Kurdistan overland, you can either enter from Iran or from Turkey.
+The Iranian side is usually very easy and straightforward.
+Entering from the Turkish side, authorities may give you some issues.

 Traveling between Iran and Iraq, the only borders which will definitely be open are those that go into Iraqi Kurdistan.
 Which is just what you need, in this case anyway.

 - Piranshahr – Haji Omran: We recommend this border for those who are in Tabriz and the surrounding area.
 On the Iraqi side, it’s just 154 km from Erbil.
-Plus, you will pass Rawanduz, one of the best tourist destinations in Iraqi Kurdistan.
+As a bonus, you will pass Rawanduz, one of the best tourist destinations in Iraqi Kurdistan.

 - Bashmaq – Penjwen: We recommend this border if you are staying in/coming from Tehran and it’s very convenient if you are in Iranian Kurdistan already.
 On the Iraqi side, it is very close to Sulaymaniyah.